ysabri/GitDrive/docs/index.rst

         Its a getter for refs in the repository based on a namespace.
 So given a namespace, the command will return an array with all the refs under the namespace.
 For example, giving the command refs/heads will return all the local branches.
-Another example is giving the command remotes/origin will return all the remote refs in remote repository origin.
+Another example is giving the command remotes/origin will return all the remote refs from remote repository origin.
 Call the function with just a repository to get all the refs.

     **11.Init:**